 As soon as you submit your online interest form, you will receive correspondence to the email address you provided (must be non-military email address).
-This correspondence will arrive as an email and contain a link to an online assessment, which will expire in 3 days from receipt.
+This correspondence will outline the next steps you can expect.

 While completing your online application to the Veterans Career Transition Program, you will be asked to upload the most recent version of your resume or provide your recent employment history in the body of the assessment.
 You will also need a copy of your (or your spouse’s) DD-214.
 If you are still on active duty or if you have very recently transitioned out of the military and are still waiting to receive your DD-214, it is acceptable to submit at a later date.
 You will also need to provide the URL to your LinkedIn profile.
 Click here for a complete list of requirements.

 Every application, however, must have a resume uploaded or provide details of your recent employment history as well as a LinkedIn url in order to be considered for acceptance to the Veterans Career Transition Program.

 By having a current LinkedIn profile, you set yourself up for success in your professional networking, industry-related research, or job search strategy – whether you’re actively seeking employment now or will be in the future.
 If you do not have a LinkedIn profile yet, and you need guidance creating one, please visit https://veterans.linkedin.com/.